Fires have been a feature of the Australian continent ever since it broke away from the Gondwanan landmass 50 million years ago.

 The Bushfires Royal Commission recommended a statewide fuel reduction burn target of 5% of public land (390,000 hectares) each year.

-But the evidence is increasing that this overly simplistic target is not the best way to increase public safety, and it is likely to lead to long-term damage to our finest natural areas.
+But the evidence is increasingly showing that this overly simplistic target is not the best way to increase public safety, and it is likely to lead to long-term damage to our finest natural areas.

 Independent monitor calls for burn target review